IRL2/nanover-server-py/python-libraries/narupa-openmm/README.md

 Running a server from the command line
 --------------------------------------

-When `narupa-opemm` is installed, it provides the `narupa-omm-server` command in the command line.
+When `narupa-openmm` is installed, it provides the `narupa-omm-server` command in the command line.
 When provided with the description of an OpenMM simulation as an XML file, `narupa-omm-server` runs the simulation and serves the frame for Narupa.
 The host address and port can be set with